-Note: The library discovery system lists all journals the SPU students have access to, no matter the format.
+Note: The library discovery system lists all journals the SPU students have access to, no matter the format (print or online).
 At any time you can check to see if SPU has access to a title by searching from the box on the library homepage.

-1. If you are already searching a library databse you may use the links within the database.
+1. If you are already searching a library database check for a full-text link within the database.

-Here is an example where Full-text is available from this Journal Article supplier (e.g. EBSCO or ProQuest):
+Here is an example where Full-text is available from this database vendor (e.g. EBSCO or ProQuest):